 The ultimate proof of a failing list isn't a low open rate; it's the brutal reality of the sales funnel math.
 Even with decent opens, a low-quality list will cause the entire funnel to crumble right before your eyes.
 The average cold email campaign yields a global conversion rate of just 0.7%.
 Ouch.

-This happens because poor list quality—stale data, wrong segments, bad fits—creates a domino effect of failure.
+This happens because poor list quality—stale data, wrong segments, bad fits, invalid emails—creates a domino effect of failure.
 A typical breakdown shows that for every 100 emails sent, only 55 might be opened.
 That leads to maybe three replies, which turns into one booked meeting, and ultimately, less than one closed deal.
 This stark reality, explored in Breakcold's 2025 conversion analysis, highlights just how critical every single step in the process is.

 It’s about optimizing for real business outcomes, not just email opens.